bhnord/activities/README.md

 Access Culture presents the 2025 World Music Concert Series happening in Revere, Hull, Melrose, Everett, Lynn, Malden, and Medford.
 <a href="https://accessculture.org" target="_blank">info link</a>

-### Dog Foam Party + Dog Meetup

-**07/12 12:00PM - 07/12 05:00PM @ Park-9 Dog Bar at The Station**
-Presented by Fi + Park-9 at The Station (Boston)Cool down with your pup at the ultimate summer hangout!
-<a href="https://www.eventbrite.com/e/the-biggest-dog-meetup-in-boston-free-dog-foam-party-tickets-1428981314579" target="_blank">info link</a>

 ### Cake By The Ocean: Our One Year Danceaversary

 **07/12 02:00PM - 07/12 07:00PM @ Tenean Beach**
 After an incredible 365 days of dancing together, 617 Country invites y’all to Tenean Beach for our one year danceaversary!
 <a href="https://www.signupgenius.com/go/10C0549A8A828A2FFCF8-57347892-july" target="_blank">info link</a>

-### Summer Bash at Club Volo | Boston, MA

-**07/12 05:00PM - 07/12 10:00PM @ Club Volo at Assembly Row**
-Join us for our mid-summer bash at Club Volo for the best party of the year!
-<a href="https://www.volosports.com/d/6839180b5b07dd1282d6520e" target="_blank">info link</a>

 ### Tango by Moonlight